Written by / 10/06/2022 / No comments / , , , , , , , , , , ,

 Year: 1968 Rating: ****1/2

 This Army Sergeant of military construction laborers wielding old-school brass tactics to shape things up... until both someone and something distracts him... because MSgt.
-Albert Callan is a closet homosexual, and on the surface, Rod Steiger portrays a lonely Army lifer who finally finds a true friend he can mentor and/or simply hang around with...
+Albert Callan is a closet homosexual, and on the surface, Rod Steiger portrays a lonesome Army lifer who finally finds a true friend he can mentor and/or simply hang around with...

 Of course it's deeper than that... but as a film from 1968 about 1952, John Flynn directs with a unique, strategic, cautious approach aptly suited for and catered to Steiger's creepy-harsh yet desperately sympathetic performance...